 In addition to diversification of economies, holding funds in bank accounts in more than one country can also allow for diversification of currency.
 Many banks around the world let you hold different currencies in your accounts with them.
 However, even if they only allow you to hold the local currency, you’re enjoying diversification from your home currency.

 Another benefit of having liquid assets in different banks in different countries is access.
 If you’re unable for some reason to obtain cash or to make a transfer from an account in one country, you have other options for getting the money you need where you need it… and, remember, options is what going offshore is all about.

 Residency is another of the recognized five flags of going offshore.
 Like banking you can plant this flag in more than one country.
 However, most people obtain residency in just one country outside their home country.
 Which country depends on your personal goals.

 Maybe you simply want to know you have a place to retreat to if things get too bad in your home country.
-Many Venezuelans wish they had a backup residency option right now.

 Or perhaps you want to be able to spend more time each year in a country than that country’s tourist visa allows.

 Or maybe you’re looking to move to another country full-time.

 While most countries offer viable options for taking up full-time residency, some countries make more sense than others as backup residency options.